 He can say that Europe has no reason to fight with Russia, but they actually do.

-In order for Tucker to hold this position, he has to think that it's fine for countries to invade their neighbors and that it only makes sense to provide aid to allies if they're gonna win a conflict.
+In order for Tucker to hold this position, he has to think that it's fine for countries to invade their neighbors and that it only makes sense to provide aid to allies if they're going to win a conflict.

 Tucker just supports Russia and Putin, but he's not willing to own that position because he knows he couldn't defend many of the points he'd have to deal with if he just came out with it.

-So he does bullshit like this and pretends, oh, there's no reason why they would uh have a problem with this this invasion.
+So he does bullshit like this and pretends, oh, there's no reason why they would have a problem with this invasion.

-Yeah, and I would say to to the last point, um you know I would argue that the Taliban won.
+And I would say to the last point, you know, I would argue that the Taliban won.

-So I think really at a certain point it's just to like as long as you spend a lot more money than you can realistically afford to spend trying to take over an hour of our uh you know, an hour of driving space.
+So I think really at a certain point, it's just to like, as long as you spend a lot more money than you can realistically afford to spend trying to take over an hour of our, you know, an hour of driving space, I think you probably lost.

-It was been the policy in the United States since the fifties, right through Nixon, right to Reagan, right through Herbert Walker Bush, right until uh just the last five years or so to split China from Russia.
+It was been the policy of the United States since the 50s, right through next gen, right through Reagan, right through Herbert Walker Bush, right until just the last five years or so to split China from Russia.

-Cell phones, computers, uh avionics and aircraft, everything, satellites is based on those.
+Cell phones, computers, avionics and aircraft, everything, satellites is based on those.

 That's all their question.

-How is China allowed to position itself for ninety-five percent plus control of Earth minerals?
+How is China allowed to position itself for 95% plus control of rarest minerals?

 That's a serious act of war.

-So their expansion is taking islands of the Philippines, taking drilling rigs, uh, you know, off the coast of uh Vietnam.
+So their expansion is taking islands in the Philippines, taking drilling rigs off the coast of Vietnam.

 All that's happening.